FINTLabs/vigobas-fint-edu-ma/README.md

 ## Description

 Management Agent for Microsoft Identity Manager (MIM).
 Syncs educational data with any school administration system (SAS) that is connected to FINT.
-Currently Visma InSchool is the only SAS connected to FINT.
+Currently InSchool is the only SAS connected to FINT.

 Version 1.7.0 is the first public versjon.
 For older versions see: https://vigobas.vigoiks.no/VigoBAS/systemdokumentasjon/releasenotes/

 ## Version 1.12.0
 Released 2025-12-18

+This is a "pre-information model version 4" release that might be used in production environments.
+All use of deprecated information elements are removed.
+With the exeption of Basisgruppe/Klasse, this version relies entirely on elements that will still be available in version 4.

 ### Features
 * Updated to information model 3.21
 * All members in basic, study, level and exam groups are generated through medlemskaps-resources